The Katoomba Cascades (Waterfall and Lookouts)

 Two short walking tracks, starting from the Katoomba Cascades, lead to two different lookout points that both offer fantastic Jamison Valley views.

-Both these walking tracks form part of the iconic Prince Henry Cliff Walk, one of the most popular walking tracks in the Blue Mountains.
+Both these walking tracks form part of the iconic Prince Henry Cliff Walk and the much shorter Reids Plateau to Echo Point walking trail.

-In the map below, the cascades and the two lookouts are marked as follows:
+In the map below, we have marked the cascades and the two lookouts as follows:

 A: Katoomba Cascades